How to revive a Peace lily – A dying Peace lily indicates that you need to change your care regimen.

 It is easy to maintain a Peace Lily (Spathiphyllum) indoors.
 It can be upsetting if your indoor plant seems to be dying.
 But here is how I managed to revive my peace lilies in the past.

 |First Step||Identify the Problem|

 A wilting or droopy Peace Lily can typically be revived by adequate watering, repotting, or treating root disease.
 Drooping and wilting Spathiphyllum plants are often caused by root rot, too much water, inadequate watering, transplant shock, or too much sun.

 1. Identify the Problem

 Identifying the root cause of the wilting peace lily is of utmost importance.
-First, find out what is ailing the plant and proceed treating the problem.
+First, find out what is ailing the plant and treat the problem.

 A way of recognizing a dying Lily is by checking the bottom parts of the leaves.
-If the leaves turn yellow and drooping, it means the plant does not receive adequate water and is exposed to too much sunlight.
+If the Peace lily leaves turn yellow and drooping, the plant does not receive adequate water and is exposed to too much sunlight.